Dgarc359/david-garcia-world/README.md

-# David Garcia World 🌎
+# Portfolio 🌎

-Repository containing source code for my website!
+Source code for my current portfolio frontend website

+# 🏗 UNDER DEVELOPMENT 🏗
+This repository is currently undergoing heavy development. please have patience while certain features are implemented.

+# Key features
+* Built with NextJs
+* Deployed to AWS

-# Mockup
+# Mockups

+## V1 website mockup
 The current mockup for the website resides in [figma](https://www.figma.com/proto/idD8LMRQaqnEuDOXbkLSso/David-Garcia-World?node-id=0%3A1)

 # Copyright Notice